damiso15/alx-higher_level_programming/0x05-python-exceptions/README.md

 * 2-safe_print_list_integers.py - Write a function that prints the first `x` elements of a list and only integers
 * 3-safe_print_division.py - Write a function that divides 2 integers and prints the result.
 * 4-list_division.py - Write a function that divides element by element 2 lists
+* 5-raise_exception.py - Write a function that raises a type exception

 ## 0-safe_print_list.py ##